Almonty Industries Inc. (von Sphene Capital GmbH): Buy

 °

-Die Almonty Industries Aktie wird aktuell mit einem Minus von -0,35 % und einem Kurs von 0,430EUR gehandelt.
+Die Almonty Industries Aktie wird aktuell mit einem Plus von +0,47 % und einem Kurs von 0,432EUR gehandelt.

 Analyst: Sphene Capital